-A third-grade teacher in Minnesota donated a kidney to her school custodian
+A third-grade teacher in Minnesota donated a kidney to her school’s custodian

 The Mertens were floored.

-“Who expects a teacher to give their kidney to a custodian?,” said Mertens’s wife, Lynda.
+“Who expects a teacher to give their kidney to a custodian?” said Mertens’s wife, Lynda.

 When Durga was a child, her father was a school band director for 30 years.
 As a piece of fatherly advice, he told her the first people she should befriend in a school are the building workers.
 She took his advice to heart.